ne-newton/fibonacciAPI/README.md

 A macOS precompiled binary is available, which can be run `./fibonaccAPI` from the same directory.
 Then navigating to `localhost:8080\{endpoint}` to use.

 Otherwise, the api can be built through `go build` from the project directory, or `go run main.go fibonacci.go api.go db.go` to run without building

+Tests added for fibonacci methods, to test run `go test`